• Wed. Oct 8th, 2025

 A MONUMENT TO VICTORY

-There are several monuments around the world commemorating victories against the once mighty armies of the French usurper Napoleon Bonaparte, but few people acknowledge that one was built in Limassol in 1825.
-This accolade belongs to the Jami Jedid Mosque, situated in the heart of today’s city.
-This landmark commemorates a victory over Napoleon Bonaparte at the siege of Acre that was defended by forces made up of Ottoman, Egyptian, and Cypriots forces.
+There are several monuments around the world commemorating victories against the once mighty armies of French usurper Napoleon Bonaparte.
+Few people acknowledge, however, that one was built in Limassol in 1825.
+Founded by a Turkish Cypriot veteran of war, the Jami Jedid Mosque, situated in the heart of Limassol, commemorates one such victory.
+Acting as a tribute, the landmark represents a collaboration of Ottoman, Egyptian, and Cypriot forces that stood firm against the odds.
+These men proudly took on and defeated the might of the French Emperor’s armies at the siege of Acre.

 THE SEIGE OF ACRE

-In March 1799, after taking Jaffa, Napoleon approached the walls of Acre.
-The town was fortified and ready for defence.
-These troops were further supplied by British reinforcements from the sea, making the defences inpregnable.
+In March 1799, after taking Jaffa, Napoleon’s armies approached the walls of Acre.
+Supplied by British reinforcements from the sea, the fortified defences of the city proved impregnable.
+Acre’s defences held firm, and Napoleon was eventually repelled.
 Amongst the ranks of the defenders was an infantryman known as Haji Ibrahim Agha Koprulu.
-The young Cypriot hailed from Limassol, and he was amongst several Cypriot troops defending the city.
-The young soldier went on to promise that if he returned from the war unharmed, he would build a new mosque in his home town.
-The defences held and after defeating Napoleon, the Turkish Cypriot returned to Cyprus safely to fulfil his vow.
+The young Cypriot, facing adversity, made a promise that if he returned from the war unharmed, he would build a new mosque as a tribute to his faith.
+After helping to defeat the French, he promptly returned to Cyprus safely and immediately set about fulfilling his vow.

 THE NEW MOSQUE